 4. One of the smartest ways to overcome any challenge is as simple as finding out what has helped others.
 Think about joining an in-person or online community of family caregivers, making it possible for the exchange of insightful guidance and information.
 A variety of choices are readily available, such as AgingCare.com’s caregiver online community.

 5. Look for the support of an experienced in-home care provider, such as CareWorks Health Services.
 Our caregivers are skilled at helping aging parents remain active and involved, as well as helping to reduce difficult behaviors.
 Working with a trusted caregiver also will provide you with necessary respite to take a break from caregiving duties while knowing your senior loved one is benefiting from high quality care.

-For additional ideas on supporting your parent through challenges with aging, dementia or chronic illness, contact the Newport Beach home care experts at CareWorks Health Services, providers of home health services in Huntington Beach, CA and surrounding areas.
+For additional ideas on supporting your parent through challenges with aging, dementia or chronic illness, and senior paranoia contact the Newport Beach home care experts at CareWorks Health Services, providers of home health services in Huntington Beach, CA and surrounding areas.
 We are always readily available to respond to any questions, share resources specific to the challenges you are dealing with, and to provide a no cost in-home consultation and development of a customized care plan to improve total wellbeing for a senior loved one.
 Give our experts in home health care Mission Viejo, CA and other area families trust a call any time at (949) 859-4700.
 Check out our full Orange County service area.